PBRA Boathouse Expansion

 Developing such a program has been a long-time goal of PBRA but it lacked the scale and resources to establish such a program.
 UYI will bring both the rowers and the academic oversight to assure that the participants focus on both academics and rowing as well as commitment, team building and sustained focus.

-PBRA has spent the past two years securing a long-term lease from the City of WPB on the property adjacent to the boathouse, developing the design of the boathouse, securing site approvals and building permits.
-Construction started in January, 2025.
-The new facility will be an extension of the existing boathouse that will increase the capacity from a single bay to a four-bay boathouse with space for at least twice as many boats, two electric launches, indoor weights and rowing machines, a small meeting room and two bathrooms and showers.
+PBRA has spent the past three years securing a long-term lease from the City of WPB on the property adjacent to the boathouse, developing the design of the boathouse, securing site approvals and building permits.
+Construction started in January 2025 and was completed in October 2025, with an official opening on November 10, 2025.
+The new four-bay facility substantially increased the boathouse capacity with space for twice as many boats and oars, significant space for fitness facilities and indoor rowing machines and two restrooms with lockers and showers.
+Additionally, one bay has space to accommodate an electric launch to support a junior program.